tve/mqboard/mqtt_async/README.md

 - `keepalive`: Time in seconds before broker regards client as having died and sends a last-will message.
 Not relevant if no `will` is set.
-- `will`: `MQTTMessage` instance with last-will message, can be set using `config.set-last-will(topic, message, retain, qos)`, default: None.
+- `will`: `MQTTMessage` instance with last-will message, can be set using `mqtt_async.set-last-will(topic, message, retain, qos)`, default: None.
 - `interface`: should be `network.WLAN(network.STA_IF)` or `WLAN(network.AP_IF)`, default: `STA_IF`.

 #### `connect()` (async)

-No args.
 Connects to the specified broker.
 The application should call `connect` once on startup.
-If this fails (due to WiFi or the broker being unavailable) an `OSError` will be raised.
-Subsequent reconnections after outages are handled automatically.
+If this fails (due to WiFi or the broker being unavailable) an `OSError` will be raised and no further action will be taken.

-#### `publish(topic, msg, retain=False, qos=0, sync=True)` (async)

-Publishes the messages with the provided parameters.
-Topic and msg should be `bytes` but `str` is also accepted and automatically encoded.

-If connectivity is not OK `publish` will block until a connection is established.

-For QoS 0, `publish` sends the message and returns immediately.

-For QoS 1, `publish` sends the message then it waits for any _previously_ outstanding ACK.
-If `sync=False` it then returns (i.e. doesn't wait for an ACK for the just-sent message).
-If `sync=True` it waits for the just-sent message to be ACKed and then returns.
-If the connection gets dropped at any point in time `publish` automatically retransmits any unACKed message.
+If it succeeds, a background task is started that automatically reconnects if there is a failure.

-#### `subscribe(topic, qos=0)` (async)
+#### `start()`

-Subscribes to a topic and awaits an ACK from the broker.
-The `qos` parameter specifies at which QoS level the messages will be transmitted by the broker.

-Subscriptions should generally be made in the `connect_coro` specified in the config.

-If connectivity is not OK `publish` will block until a connection is established.

-When messages arrive on subscriptions the `subs_cb` is called with the topic, message, retain flag, and QoS level as parameters.
-The `subs_cb` may be a plain function or an `async def` function.
-For incoming QoS=1 messages an acknowledgment is sent to the broker once `subs_cb` returns.
+Starts the background task that keeps the connection alive, which in turn will call `connect()` to get things going.
+`start()` is intended to be used instead of `connect()` when there is nothing to do on error.

 #### `disconnect()` (async)